 Radine Rafols

-I am a Postdoctoral Associate at Cornell University.
+I'm a consultant at the Development Research Group at the World Bank.
 My research interests lie in the intersection of Development, Environmental and Labor Economics.

 You can find my CV here.